Is Fort Howard Park in Baltimore Haunted?

 Fort Howard, Maryland 21052

-Fort Howard Park’s historical significance is its connection with the most massive invasion of the United States on the morning of September 12, 1814.
+The Park’s historical significance lies in its connection to the largest invasion of the United States on the morning of September 12, 1814.

 The British had landed about seven thousand men near the site that later became Fort Howard as a part of a campaign to capture and burn Baltimore.